Q: I'm quite an advanced player, and I've taken many quartet courses before. Will "Basically Quartets" be too easy for me?

 Q: I

-play at a grade 4/5 level, and I've never played string quartets
+play at a grade 4/5 level.
+I've never played string quartets

 A: